Choose your course

 ELC English language schools - how it all started

 We exist because of our students.
-From the beginning the emphasis in teaching at the English Language Centre was on giving students the opportunity to use their English to communicate in speaking.
+From the beginning, the emphasis in teaching at the English Language Centre was on giving students the opportunity to use their English to communicate in speaking.
 Our students come from all over the world - more than 70 different nationalities each year.
 In addition to learning English language and English culture, they also communicate through English with each other, learning about different cultures and different traditions.

 Overview of ELC